 Kelly Park Information Line: 407-254-1906.

-Camping and pavilion reservations can be made by emailing KellyCamping@ocfl.net.
+Camping and pavilion reservations are made by emailing KellyCamping@ocfl.net.
 Please provide your name and a good contact number to be reached at and staff will call you back ASAP.
 Please remember campsites and pavilions are reserved on a first come, first served basis and are not reserved until payment is made.

 Park Admission Fee: $3 per vehicle for 1-2 people; $5 per vehicle for 3-8 people; and $1 for additional person/walk-ins/motorcycles/bikes.
 No pets and no alcohol.

 Kayak/Canoe/Paddle Board Launch at Kelly Park's Camp Joy: $3 for 1-2 people; $5 for 3-8 people; and $1 for additional person.
 Bring completed Kayak/Canoe Launch Form to Kelly Park's office.
+Launching hours are between 8am and 12pm; Guests must return no later than 5p.m.

 Tent and RV camping are available at this park; for more information, see our Camping Guide.
 Camp Joy group camping is just next door.
 For camping reservations, pavilion rentals or other questions, please email KellyCamping@ocfl.net.